provider image

 • Leash training for safe outdoor exploration

-What can I do to prevent my cat from getting overweight?
+What can you do to prevent cat obesity?

 When you feed canned food, you’re more likely to feed structured meals that your cat eats in a single sitting.
 By feeding your cat at set meal times, you can better control how much your cat consumes, helping to regulate their weight.

-If you have multiple cats in your home, feed your cats separately, so you can regulate how much food each cat eats.
+If you have multiple cats in your home, feed them separately, so you can regulate how much food each cat eats.
 Remove any remaining food after 15 or 30 minutes to prevent your cat from coming back for snacks all day long.

 The bottom line